sFlow Configuration for Traffic Monitoring and Analysis

 General

-• When you enable egress sFlow, the L2 information of ingress packets is captured instead of egress interface.
+• When egress sFlow is enabled, the Layer 2 information of ingress packets is captured instead of the egress interface.
+This behavior is not supported on the 88-LC1-12TH24FH-E and 88-LC1-52Y8H-EM line cards.

 • sFlow samples are combined into UDP packets and forwarded to sFlow collectors for analysis.
 It's important to note that UDP, being a connectionless protocol, doesn't ensure the delivery of data.
 Consequently, utilizing sFlow as a flow source could potentially lead to inaccurate representations of traffic volumes, bidirectional flows, and a reduction in alerting capabilities.